Enter words with or without accents and other diacritics in the banner search box and hit return to start your search.

 Let's take a look at some search fields and how to use them.
 The image below shows the advanced search fields (title, author, journal, subject, and keyword), and what they correspond with in an article record:

-Keyword - Searches most fields in HAPI records (journal title, article title, authors, subjects, and additional descriptors).
+Keyword - Searches most fields in HAPI records (journal title, article title, authors, subjects, abstracts, and additional descriptors).
 It's best to use this when you're just starting your research and want a very broad search.

 Author - Searches for articles written by a specific person.
-You can also browse all author names in HAPI with the Browse Names option.
+You can also browse all author names in HAPI with Browse Names option.